daostack/vanille/README.md

 npm start
 ```

+If running linux and `npm install` fails with "Error: not found: make", then you need to run `sudo apt-get install build-essential`.

 If `npm start` doesn't work for you, and for more information about the scripts involved, see the following section "Build and Run".

 ## Build and Run